 One could ask if an addict is always an addict or if an alcoholic is always an alcoholic.
 If the person isn’t using and is much happier and more satisfied as a result, most do not consider that person addicted.
 It is, however, necessary for the recovered addict to adhere to changes in their lifestyle to stay clean and sober.
 If what works for them is to “count the days” and attend regular meetings, then they must be fully supported in this routine and help resist the urge to relapse.

 Phases of Detoxification

 The initial concern is detoxification.
-If this is not done properly, chances for relapse increase.
+If this is not done properly, chances of relapse increase.
 There are, in fact, two steps of detoxification.
-The first phase is medical or holistic detox wherein withdrawal symptoms are minimized or negated.
+The first phase is medical detox wherein withdrawal symptoms are minimized or negated.
 The exact procedure of this phase varies due to the wide range of drugs and addictions.

 The second phase of detox is a precise and thorough system wherein the medicines and toxic residuals are removed from the fatty tissues of the body.
-This is accomplished through an exact regimen of exercise, sauna, and vitamins.
-Before it can be done, the process requires an examination and approval from a medical doctor.
+Before it can be done, the process requires an examination and approval by a medical doctor.
 It can be done immediately after the first phase of detox or at some point in the person’s rehabilitation.